easytarget/MQ-Pro-IO/README.md

 You will need a suitable machine to download the image file to, with a SD card writer so the image can be written.
 - The instructions below are for a generic Linux system with a sd card writer.
   - As ever with this sort of operation make *absolutely* sure you are using the correct disk device when writing.
-  - The example here assumes `/dev/mmcblk0`, which is the inbuilt SD card slot on *my* system. ymmv.
 - Windows users need to ignore the linux steps and use a tool such as Belena Etcher or similar to burn the SD card, before skipping to [first boot](#first-boot).

 Get the image file; (as of 2-Sep-2024 the url below works).